-Catalan Romesco Sauce is a polyvalent Catalan sauce that goes well with any grilled poultry, fish, egg or vegetable.
-Its main ingredients are roasted tomatoes, garlic, hazelnut, almond, a red pepper pulp with a touch of paprika.
+Catalan Romesco Sauce is a Spanish dip with any grilled poultry, fish, egg or vegetable.
+It is made of roasted tomatoes, garlic, hazelnut, almond and red pepper with a touch of paprika.
 A perfect condiment for BBQ season!

-The orange and nutty sauce originates from Tarragona, about an hour south of Barcelona, Spain.
-The chances are… if you come visit and try any restaurant in the outskirts of the city you’ll end up with romesco sauce on your plate.
-It’s generally eaten with grilled meat, fish or veggies but also on their famous papas bravas with some aioli.
-The Catalan rural houses often have a grilling spot in their backyard where in the winter month they do calçotadas.
-The equivalent of a Sunday brunch… for Catalans though, the ritual consist of grilling special green onions they call calçots which resemble leeks (but taste nothing like them) and then grill some meat and veggies while sipping on good wine all afternoon long.
-This special onion appetizer is eaten with Catalan Romesco Sauce or a similar sauce called salvitxada (more liquid by adding tomatoes and less pepper pulp).
+This nutty sauce originates from Tarragona, about an hour south of Barcelona, Spain.
+The chances are… if you visit and try any restaurant on the city outskirts, you’ll end up with romesco sauce on your plate.
+It’s generally eaten with grilled meat, fish or veggies but also on their famous patatas bravas with some aioli.
+The Catalan rural houses often have a grilling spot in their backyard where in winter months, they do Calçotadas.

-The whole process is quite a messy one… meaning your hands are going to get dirty and if you are lucky you won’t stain anything else… On a personal note… my first calçotada was a surprise from my friend on my wedding day!
-White was definitely not the color for the occasion!
+The whole process is quite messy, meaning your hands will get dirty, and if you are lucky, you won’t stain anything else… On a personal note… my first calçotada was a surprise from my friend on my wedding day!
+White was not the colour for the occasion!
 Well, it was like a ‘trash the dress’ event, the Catalan way.
 Who knows… maybe it’s the secret to a happy marriage.

-This nutty and rich sauce is the ketchup of the Catalans, they put it on everything and believe me, I’ve converted.
-I personally love it with green asparagus, or you could give it a try as your new ketchup in a burger.
+This nutty and rich sauce is the ketchup of the Catalans; they put it on everything, and believe me, I’ve converted.
+I love it with green asparagus, or you could try it as your new ketchup in a burger.
 (Check my Spanish Burger recipe here).
-This romesco recipe version is adapted for anyone, meaning you won’t need that special pepper from Spain to make it, although I recommend searching for it, because it does give the sauce a special flair.
-For those worried about the whole head of garlic in there…don’t!
-It’s a roasted garlic that will melt like butter and become sweet, it won’t give you bad breath so..
-No worries!
+This romesco recipe version is adapted for anyone, meaning you won’t need this particular pepper from Spain to make it.

 So let’s get those veggies roasted!